Dimakl/HsePracticalWorks/README.md

-Small c# projects for HSE.
+Small C# projects, done as homework for university programming classes.